bp-momentum/frontend/README.md

 Each category has an arbitrary amount of files specified in the settings file.

-The default URL scheme looks the following:
+The default URL scheme looks as following:

   * `sounds/<category>/<filename>` where the category is one of the above and the filename is the name of the file as specified in the categories list in the settings file.